grafana/grafana/docs/sources/explore/explore-inspector.md

 For multiple queries or for queries multiple nodes, there are additional options.

 - **Show data frame:** Select the result set data you want to view.
-  - **Series joined by time -** View raw data from all your queries at once, one result set per column.
-Click a column heading to reorder the data.
+- **Series joined by time:** View the raw data from all of your queries at once, one result set per column.
+You can click a column heading to sort the data.

 ### Download raw query results as CSV